GuillermoVenturaReyes/uipath-automation-1/README.md

 # Project 3-1 UiPath-Automation-1

 ## Project Description
 This program will automate the reptitive process of sending introductory emails to all new batch associates.
-The automation supports emails with both ZoHo and Gmail and can be run either attended, or fully unattended.
+The automation supports emails with both Zoho and Gmail and can be run either attended, or fully unattended.

 ## Technolgies Used
 * UiPath Studio